 The Arizona Revised Statutes regulate the accounting system for the recharge program.
 The Department has developed an equation for determining each year how much water is available for recovery using information reported to the Department on annual reports.
 Each AMA maintains the long-term storage accounts for permittees storing water in the AMA.When crediting water to a long-term storage account, the Department may subtract evaporation, transpiration, and a percent that is retained in the aquifer, pursuant to A.R.S. § 45-852.01.
 Any water recovered annually, transferred or assigned to another person, or used to offset groundwater pumped in excess of the storer’s per capita municipal conservation requirements will not be credited to a long-term storage account.

-The amount of each type of water discharged to a USF/delivered to a GSF is verified.
-Losses (evaporation, transpiration, overflow, outflow, etc.) are deducted.
-The cut to the aquifer is deducted as five percent of the amount stored unless the stored water was:
+The amount of each type of water delivered to a USF or a GSF is verified.
+Physical losses (evaporation, transpiration, overflow, outflow, etc.) are deducted.
+The cut to the aquifer is deducted as five percent (5%) of the amount stored at a USF or GSF, unless the stored water was:

 - Imported into the AMA through the efforts of the storer (0 cut);